scottyschup/ruby-curriculum/bonus/class-instance-variables.md

 method, it is typical to use `return` to pass it back.
 There is seldom a reason to store things globally.

-There are occasionally exceptions: sometimes an object will useful throughout your entire program, in which case you may want to make it globally accessible.
+There are occasionally exceptions: sometimes an object will be useful throughout your entire program, in which case you may want to make it globally accessible.
 One classic example is the `$stdin` and `$stdout` variables, which contain `File` objects (technically, `IO` objects, but they're very similar) that you can use to read/write to the user.

 Here's how `puts` and `gets` are defined: